trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

 Take a real world example like <a href="https://lavabit.com/" target="_blank" rel="noopener noreferrer">Lavabit</a>, in May 2014 the owner of the service Ladar Levison abruptly shut down his secure email service after, it is speculated he received a National Security Letter from the NSA.
 This service was centralized so Ladar had the ability to see his customers information.
 Ultimately, he decided instead to just shut down his service rather than give this up his customers "I was forced to make a difficult decision: violate the rights of the American people and my global customers or shut down.
 I chose Freedom."<br><br>

 What is unknown is how many other companies have centralized technology and chose to not shut down and gave up their customers instead.
-All centralized security solutions have one thing in common, a single point of failure, and so they should never be trusted.<br><br>
+All centralized security solutions have one thing in common, a single point of failure.<br><br>

 So what would happen if CryptoTrust received a similar letter?<br><br>

 We would comply with the order and at the same time 100% protect customers.
 This is possible because OnlyKey is a decentralized solution.
 We have zero knowledge of customer's sensitive data and we don't manage or store any keys.
-All of the keys are created by you either by directly loading them onto the OnlyKey or from being generated randomly using our patent pending method that uses input like the conductivity of your skin when pressing the buttons to create secure random keys.<br>
+All of the keys are created by you either by directly loading them onto the OnlyKey or by being generated from random input.<br>

                             </div>
                         </div>